di/talks/pycaribbean_2019/talk.md

 incompatible type "int"; expected "str"
 ```

-^ the when we run it, it finds our bug!
+^ then when we run it, it finds our bug!

 ---